A model of a power steering mechanism

 Let's study the model of a simplified version of the hydraulic power steering system.

-Power steering (PSD) converts driver effort into hydraulic pressure, making it easier to turn the wheels.
-It is used in cars for comfort and to reduce driver strain.
-In addition to reducing the physical force of turning the steering wheel, the system also improves steering precision and smoothness.
-Creating a model of such a system will allow optimising its parameters (torsion stiffness, pump capacity), studying failures (e.g. pressure loss) or testing new solutions (e.g. electrohydraulic systems).
+The power steering system converts the driver's force into hydraulic pressure, making it easier to turn the wheels.
+It is used in cars for comfort and to reduce the burden on the driver.
+Apart from the fact that the steering wheel reduces the physical effort when turning the steering wheel, this system also improves the accuracy and smoothness of control.
+Creating a model of such a system will allow optimizing its parameters (torsion bar stiffness, pump performance), studying failures (for example, pressure loss) or testing new solutions (for example, electrohydraulic systems).

 The system includes: